– Targeting the global market with a single project… Accelerating the overseas expansion of K-makers

 In addition, makers with no prior funding success will receive a 30% discount on service fees if their first project is successful.
 This initiative is designed to support early-stage entrepreneurs and individuals with innovative ideas, enabling them to take their first steps toward innovation Wadiz.

-In addition, if you require more specialized support, you can opt for a separate “consulting service” to receive step-by-step guidance from a project director (PD) and advertising benefits, allowing even makers with no experience in entering global markets to manage their projects more smoothly.
+In addition, if you need more specialized support, you can opt for our separate “Consulting Service” to receive step-by-step guidance from a project director (PD) and advertising benefits, allowing even makers with no experience in entering global markets to manage their projects with greater confidence.